Influencer Marketing Trends in 2025

 Stay at the forefront of Influence Marketing by downloading our exclusive study now: “Influencer Marketing Trends in 2025!” - your essential guide to anticipate changes in the sector.

-Influencer marketing uses influencer content to reach audiences on social media platforms.
-Brands can prompt creators to develop content in many ways, including influencer gifting, affiliate marketing, and sponsored posts.
+Influencer marketing uses influencer content to advertise to audiences on social media platforms.
+Brands ask creators to develop content in many ways, including gifting, affiliate marketing, and sponsored posts.

 The global market size of influencer marketing was $21 billion in 2023, a 29% increase from $16 billion in 2022.
 Projections indicate the industry will reach approximately $24 billion by the end of 2024.

-The challenge is that this rapid expansion has increased competition.
-As social media becomes an increasingly large part of our lives, brands and creators must find new ways to connect with audiences who have seen it all.
+But this rapid expansion has increased competition.
+Brands and creators must find new ways to connect with audiences who have seen it all.

-Above is an example of a sponsored post by influencer Melis Ekrem for Dior.
-The ad clearly highlights Dior's lipstick, and the caption states that it is a limited-edition product.
-This style of post allows brands to oversee the content the influencer creates to ensure alignment.
+Below is an example of a sponsored post by influencer Melis Ekrem for Dior.
+The ad clearly highlights Dior's products.

-Product gifting is a great way to promote products authentically.
+Product gifting is a great way to inspire authentic promotions.
 By sending influencers free products to review or recommend, brands inspire them to create content across platforms like Instagram, TikTok, YouTube, and podcasts.
 These reviews showcase the product’s features and benefits and provide potential customers with relatable, firsthand experiences that build trust and drive sales.
 It's a low-cost approach, making it a great way to start influencer marketing.

 The downside?
 The brand has little control over content, and the influencer may choose not to create any content about the product at all.

-Below is an example of content @caitlynvanbeck posted on her Instagram account after Holland and Barrett gifted her a product.
+Below is an example of content that nano-influencer Mariam Guerrero posted on TikTok after Holland and Barrett gifted her products.

-In combination with gifting, brands can launch affiliate marketing campaigns in which influencers earn commissions through referral links or discount codes.
+Affiliate marketing campaigns allow influencers to earn commissions by promoting products and sharing referral links or discount codes.
 This allows brands to maximise reach and conversions with little risk.
-Kolsquare's research indicates that 53% of UK brands run affiliate campaigns.
+Kolsquare's research indicates that 53% of UK brands run affiliate campaigns, revealing a growing preference for campaigns that track ROI.

 Let's explore an example.
-A TikTok creator might showcase a gifted product in an unboxing video, link to the item in their bio, and offer a promo code.
-This dual approach amplifies awareness and provides measurable ROI, making it a favourite for brands aiming to tap into authentic influencer audiences.
+A TikTok creator might showcase a gifted product in an unboxing video and link to the item in their bio or offer a promo code.
+This amplifies awareness and provides measurable ROI, which is often difficult to track on social media.

-These strategies often lead to the creation of user-generated content (UGC)—content made by influencers and their followers that feels organic and relatable.
+These strategies often lead to the creation of user-generated content (UGC), which is content made by influencers and their followers that feels organic and relatable.
 A survey by Nosto found that 81% of marketers believe visual UGC resonates with customers more effectively than professionally produced photos or influencer-created content.
-However, it is often a byproduct of good influencer marketing.

 The first step is to pinpoint your goals.
-Do you want to increase brand visibility, generate sales, capture leads, reach new generations, or build customer loyalty?
+What do you want to achieve?

 Examine your expectations to make objectives as specific, measurable, achievable, relevant, and time-bound as possible (SMART).